 Last but not least, be sure to go outside!
 If possible, consider taking a walk around the block or having lunch with your spouse/friends at least once per week.

-Getting some fresh air is an integral part of staying healthy – both mentally and physically.
+Getting some fresh air is an integral part of staying healthy when WFM – both mentally and physically.
 Other than being helpful for productivity, a change of environment can help you think outside the box and come up with new ideas.

 2 Take Time Out for Yourself